AJTheGreattt/RenderDoc4J/README.md

 # RenderDoc4J (RDOC4J)

-This library wraps the API of the renown [RenderDoc](https://renderdoc.org) software and creates high-level abstracted bindings that allow for users to utilize it in Java.
+This library wraps the API of the renowned [RenderDoc](https://renderdoc.org) software and creates high-level abstracted bindings that allow for users to utilize it in Java.